TOBY N. BYRD

 JOSHUA D. WINGER

 Joshua Winger practices law in Maryland and the District of Columbia.
-He is a member of the American, Maryland, D.C., Prince George’s County and Anne Arundel County Bar Associations.
+He is a member of the Maryland, D.C., Prince George’s County and Anne Arundel County Bar Associations.
 Joshua received his J.D., cum laude, from the University of Baltimore Law School in 2007, and his Bachelor of Arts in Political Science in 2004 from the University of Maryland, Baltimore County.

-Joshua has been with the firm for over seven years, first as a law clerk and now as an attorney.
+Joshua has been with the firm for over twelve years, first as a law clerk, and now as an attorney.
 Joshua has also worked for multiple trial judges and an appellate judge in the Maryland judiciary.
-At Byrd & Byrd, Joshua primarily handles litigation, probate and estate planning matters.
+At Byrd & Byrd, Joshua primarily handles estate planning, elder law, postmortem administration and contract litigation matters.
 Joshua serves on the Board of Directors for the Anne Arundel Senior Services Provider Group, Inc. and is currently its Treasurer.
 In 2018, Joshua was selected to serve as a Section Council member for the Maryland State Bar Association Elder Law and Disability Rights Section.
-Joshua has a strong desire to help others and has volunteered for multiple local outreaches, such as at The Lighthouse Shelter in Annapolis.
+Joshua has a strong desire to help others and has volunteered for multiple local outreaches.
 He is married to his beautiful bride, Lindsay.
 Joshua and Lindsay have three wonderful children, Luke, Grant and Max.
 Joshua enjoys long-distance running and is also a passionate fan of soccer and the arts.

 R. ANTHONY PASCIUTO